Make-School-Courses/CS-2.2-Graphs-Recursion/README.md

 - [Graph Properties and Algorithms Project](Assignments/Graph-Project.md)
   - [Project Rubric](https://docs.google.com/document/d/1hq2D0HFCVIqkEI0HvE3SxCUlhNkSdG1Xoe62b3g9wp4/edit?usp=sharing)

+## Evaluation

+**To pass this course, you must earn at least a 70% weighted average, according to the following breakdown**:

+- Assignments & Class Participation: 50%
+- Quizzes/Assessments: 30%
+- Final Project: 20%

+In order to pass this course, you must also:

+- Actively participate in class and abide by the attendance policy
+- Make up all classwork from all absences

 ## Late Assignment Policy

 If you submit an assignment after the due date, your instructor will apply a late penalty as follows: